Ayushmaan-Coder/TODO_MERN/README.md

 Build a simple CRUD TO-DO Application, with the following features

-Create a TODO
+-Create a TODO
-Read a TODO
+-Read a TODO
-Update a TODO
+-Update a TODO
-Delete a TODO
+-Delete a TODO